aimms/documentation/pro-release-notes.rst

-                  -  Added more detailed logging and error message in AimmsPROLauncher while launching AIMMS desktop applications when no of concurrent connections exceeds the limit (by default limit is upto 50 connections).
+                  -  Added more detailed logging and error message in AimmsPROLauncher while launching AIMMS desktop applications when no of concurrent connections exceeds the limit (by default limit is up to 50 connections).

 .. _aimms-pro-2.12.2-release: